Futuna-Aniwa language: Demonstratives

 These demonstratives can be traced back to Proto-Oceanic *ne, *ta and *wa (Crowley, Lynch and Ross, 2013).
-Proto-Polynesian has *eni ('this, these'), which has the reflex *teenei ('this') and *(ee)nei ('these') in Proto-Nucelar-Polynesian.
+Proto-Polynesian has *eni ('this, these'), which has the reflex *teenei ('this') and *(ee)nei ('these') in Proto-Nuclear-Polynesian.
 This implies an evolution from *ne in Proto-Oceanic, to *eni in Proto-Polynesian, to *teenei and *(ee)nei in PNP, which then became *nei in Futuna-Aniwa.
 However, Proto-Polynesian also has the marker *ni, referring to location close to the speaker in either time or space; in Proto-Nuclear-Polynesian, this became *nei.
 Dougherty (1983) lists both of these as origins of Futuna-Aniwa *nei.
 Their lexical similarity in meaning complements this understanding.

 Articles

 Demonstratives in Futuna-Aniwa are closely connected to the article system, as noted above in the Pronouns section.
 Most uses of the demonstratives in the language follow an article, typically used as optional clarifiers for the articles.
 While articles in Futuna-Aniwa typically go before the noun they modify, articles can also occur after that noun so they occur before a demonstrative.
 In this way, Futuna-Aniwa's demonstratives follow the nouns they modify, as is typical of most Austronesian languages, particularly in the Vanuatu region, according to the World Atlas of Language Structures.

 As the specific articles of the language distinguish by number, we can pair these articles and demonstratives together to give us the following table, as noted in the Pronouns section: